ciaranodonnell/ciaranodonnell.github.io/_posts/2019-12-07-occasionally-connected-servers.markdown

 A key principle of microservices, in fact the meaning behind 'micro' in the name, is that a microservice should be responsible for a single business domain, or bounded context. e.g. Customer or Product.

-Monoliths of the past typically managed all these different areas of functionality
+Monoliths of the past typically managed all these different areas of functionality inside the same code base, which mean interdependency between them was unavoidable.
+This increases the complexity of building, testing and deploying these systems

 ### Storing their own data